Mining Intelligence and Sales Leads

 Deposit type

-• Banded iron formation hosted
+• Banded iron formation

 Summary:

 The lron ore deposit of Jilling Langalota Iron Block leasehold area forms a part of 'Horseshoe Synclinorium', near to the closure of the major Synclinorium.
 The major lithological units of the area comprised of mainly Banded Iron Formation (BIF) with several major granitic intrusive e.g. Singhbhum, Bonai, Mayurbhanj Granite etc. along with the volcano Sedimentary sequences.
-The rocks of the Iron Ore Group underwent the green schist facies of metamorphism and were characterized by the presence of some schistose rocks in the area.
+The rocks of the lron Ore Group underwent the green schist facies of metamorphism and were characterized by the presence of some schistose rocks in the area.
 The metamorphic rocks observed In the area are mostly the product of regional metamorphism.

-The area is a part of the westerly dipping castern limb of the NNE plunging asymmetric Synclinorium, The general trend of the rock is N-S with a variation between NNW-SSE to NNESSW with rolling dip.
+The area is a part of the westerly dipping eastern limb of the NNE plunging asymmetric Synclinorium, The general trend of the rock is N-S with a variation between NNW-SSE to NNESSW with rolling dip.
 The structure of the rock of this area is complicated due to several fold movements.
 The axis of the major fold is N-S. The ore bodies are laid down In the Syn- form with their axes plunging due to south and north.

-Lower Shale Formation
+Lower Shale Formation:

 Upper shale formation